FREQUENTLY ASKED QUESTIONS

 There are presently two complete systems of medicine utilizing all available medical treatments (i.e., medicine, surgery, etc.).
-They are allopathic medicine which grants the M.D.
-(Medical Doctor) degree and osteopathic medicine which grants the D.O.
+Those two are allopathic medicine which grants the practitioner an M.D.
+(Medical Doctor) degree, and osteopathic medicine which grants the practitioner a D.O.
 (Doctor of Osteopathic Medicine) degree.
 Both are licensed in all 50 states, both serve in all branches of military service, and both are equal in the eyes of the law.
-Both have their own accreditation organizations: the American Medical Association for allopathic medicine and the American Osteopathic Association for osteopathic medicine
+Both have their own accreditation organizations: the American Medical Association for allopathic medicine and the American Osteopathic Association for osteopathic medicine.

 Osteopathic medicine was founded in 1874 by an American named Andrew Taylor Still, M.D.
-Still was a physician who was disappointed with the medical treatment practiced by allopathic physicians.
-He served in the Civil War as a soldier first and, after being wounded, then performed the duties of a surgeon in the Union hospitals.
+Still was a physician who was disappointed with the medical treatment that was currently being practiced by allopathic physicians.
+He served in the Civil War as a soldier first, then after being wounded began to perform the duties of a surgeon in the Union hospitals.
 It was here where he grew disgusted at the ineffectiveness of physicians who amputated limbs and prescribed calomel (a mercury based drug which rotted the teeth, gums, and cheeks of the patient) without reservation.
-His faith in medicine was lessened further as he watched three of his children die from meningitis despite medical treatment.
-He then dedicated his life to finding an alternative means of healing.
+His faith in medicine was lessened further as he watched three of his children die from meningitis, despite medical treatment.
+He then dedicated his life to finding alternative means of healing.
 Through the laborious study of anatomy and other “materia medica” he devised “osteopathy” (pronounced: AH-stee-AH-puh-thee).

-Dr. Still believed that proper structure of the body’s musculoskeletal system, which could be maintained by occasional manipulation of the soft tissues, enabled the body to function properly and to resist disease by empowering the immune system.
+Dr. Still studied the ideal structure of the body’s musculoskeletal system and believed that the occasional manipulation of soft tissues enabled the body to function properly and to resist disease by empowering the immune system.
 Not surprisingly, medications had no part in the early days of this philosophy.
-It was not until the early 1900′s that medication and surgery, now thoroughly researched, became a permanent part of what is now known as osteopathic medicine.
-In sum, what Dr. Still provided was a philosophy.
-From this holistic philosophy, D.O.s develop new and effective means to treat and care for patients which are then shared with the entire medical community.
+It was not until the early 1900′s that medication and surgery — now thoroughly researched — became a permanent part of what is known now as osteopathic medicine.
+What Dr. Still provided was a philosophy, and from this holistic philosophy, D.O.s have developed new and effective means to treat and care for patients, which are then shared with the entire medical community.

 Osteopathic physicians (D.O.s) can prescribe all forms of medication, perform all manners of surgery, and pursue all medical specialties.
 They have had identical training as M.D.s (with additional training in the musculoskeletal system) and work alongside their M.D. colleagues in most hospitals.
 In the eyes of the law, D.O.s and M.D.s are equal.

 No. Although Dr. Taylor Still originally intended for osteopathy to be a drugless form of healing, we must keep in mind that the drugs of his time were incredibly dangerous.
-For example, one drug commonly prescribed by M.D.s during Still’s day was Calomel, a mercury-based drug which we know now would be incredibly toxic.
-During the early 20th century, pharmaceuticals were being scientifically tested and were much safer and more effective.
+For example, one drug commonly prescribed by M.D.s during Still’s day was Calomel, a mercury-based drug which we know now to be incredibly toxic.
+During the early 20th century pharmaceuticals began to be comprehensively tested, and only approved when they were confirmed to be both safe and efficacious.
 Only then did D.O.s begin to incorporate drugs into their practice.

-Furthermore, for D.O.s to have remained in a position of providing “drugless healing” would have required them to resist over one-hundred years of medical evolution.
+Furthermore, for D.O.s to have remained in a position of providing “drugless healing,” it would have required them to resist over a hundred years of medical evolution.
 Osteopathy was founded to be a complete system of healthcare.
-And to do so, it must be dynamic and thus ever-changing in the face of new scientific findings.
+And to do so, it must be dynamic, and thus ever-changing in the face of new scientific findings.

-Such of the early years of osteopathic medicine is marked by staunch opposition by the allopathic (M.D.) community.
-There are many reasons for this opposition.
-First and foremost, osteopathy initially rejected the hallmark of allopathic treatment.
-That is, the use of medications.
+The early years of osteopathic medicine were marked by staunch opposition from the allopathic (M.D.) community.
+There are many reasons for this opposition, one of the biggest being osteopathy initially rejected the hallmark of allopathic treatment: the use of medications.
 Allopathic practitioners, believing medication to be the only legitimate form of therapy, found osteopathy to be an attack on their livelihood.
 Worse yet, these osteopathic practitioners were actually succeeding.
 Thus, osteopathy became competition that needed to be annihilated.

-Dr. Still also instituted a practice of keeping a women doctor on staff at the school’s hospital to see those women patients who were uncomfortable sharing their gynecological problems with male doctors (For more information on this subject, see Georgia Walter’s 1994 book Women and Osteopathic Medicine: Historical Perspectives).
+Dr. Still also instituted a practice of keeping female doctors on staff at the school’s hospital to see female patients who were uncomfortable sharing their gynecological problems with male doctors (For more information on this subject, see Georgia Walter’s 1994 book Women and Osteopathic Medicine: Historical Perspectives).
 Thus, Dr. Taylor Still challenged the status quo of medicine by his willingness to teach women and minorities to become physicians.
 And again, these individuals that allopathic medicine considered inferior were actually succeeding.